Can you sign a quantum state?: Impossibility of Signing Quantum States

+where we have used \expref{Equation}{eq:opnormineq2} and the fact that $\mathrm{rk}P\le\frac{1}{(4\delta)^\frac 1 6}$.
+Using that $W'$ is a Stinespring dilation isometry for $\Dec$ shows the second claimed inequality. \end{proof}

-Here, $\sigma_k$ is a state on register $T$, $P^{\sigma_k}_T$ and $\bar P^{\sigma_k}_T$ is an orthogonal projector such that $\|P^{\sigma_k}_T\sigma_kP^{\sigma_k}_T-\sigma_k\|$ is negligible, $V_k$ is a unitary operator and $\varepsilon$ is neglible. \end{lem} The proof is given in \expref{Appendix}{sec:superlemma}.
-Note that the behaviour of $\Dec_\dk$ can be arbitrary outside of the range of $V_kP^{\sigma_k}_T V_k^\dagger$.
+Note that the behavior of $\Dec_\dk$ can be arbitrary outside of the range of $V_kP^{\sigma_k}_T V_k^\dagger$.
 The standard behavior is to output the reject symbol $\bot$ when presented with an invalid ciphertext.
-This lemma gives an information-theoretic characterization of the channels $\Enc_\pk, \Dec_\sk$; this is why it's ok that $V$ and $\sigma$ are indexed by the keypair.
+This lemma gives an information-theoretic characterization of the channels $\Enc_\ek, \Dec_\dk$; this is why it's ok that $V$ and $\sigma$ are indexed by the keypair.
 This does not guarantee that $\Enc_\ek$ can be efficiently implemented in this form: knowledge of $\ek$ alone is not enough to efficiently implement $\sigma_k$ and $V_k$ (otherwise it would also be enough to decrypt!).
-In actual schemes, $\ek$ is enough to efficiently implement $\sigma_k$ and $V_k$ \emph{on relevant inputs for encryption}.
+In actual schemes, $\ek$ is enough to efficiently implement $\sigma_k$ and $V_k$ \emph{on relevant inputs for encryption}\footnote{e.g. because $\sigma_k$ is diagonal and represents a classical random variable, and $V_k$ maps computational basis states to computational basis states in a way that can be computed efficiently, but not in a coherent (or garbageless, reversible) way.} .
+By viewing $\sigma_\dk$ in its eigenbasis, we see that the characterization can be enhanced so it only uses classical randomness.